 - No slideouts

-- Four seasons camper, water systems inside
+- Four seasons camper with the water systems inside